 Compensations and provisions to employees are subject to the work expenses scheme.
-Through this scheme an employer may spend a maximum of 1.92% (2024) of the total wage for tax purposes (the 'free scope') up to a total wage bill of $\in$ 400,000 (2024) on untaxed compensations and provisions for employees.
+Through this scheme an employer may spend a maximum of 2.00% (2025) of the total wage for tax purposes (the 'free scope') up to a total wage bill of $\leq$ 400,000 (2025) on untaxed compensations and provisions for employees.
 On the amount above the free scope, the employer pays wage tax in the form of a final levy of 80%.